Skip to Content

 Eccentricity0.05386

-Saturn’s ecliptic-retrograde perihelion — a new explanation: Saturn is the only planet whose longitude of perihelion moves retrograde in the ecliptic frame at the current epoch (~-3400 arcsec/century), as shown in the WebGeoCalc data above.
-Standard celestial mechanics attributes this to a transient phase of the ~900-year Great Inequality (Laplace 1784).
-The Holistic Universe Model proposes an alternative: Saturn’s ecliptic-retrograde perihelion precession is a permanent feature with period H/8 = 41,876 years, consistent with the observed rate.
-This makes Saturn the unique pivot in the Fibonacci framework — the sole ecliptic-retrograde planet that balances seven others in both inclination and eccentricity.
-See Supporting Evidence §14 for the full analysis and a testable prediction that distinguishes the two theories.
+Saturn is the only planet whose longitude of perihelion moves obviously retrograde in the ecliptic frame at the current epoch.
+Standard celestial mechanics attributes this to a transient phase of the ~900-year Great Inequality (Laplace 1784); the model proposes a permanent ecliptic-retrograde precession at 8H/65 = 41,270 yr, consistent with the observed rate, and treats Saturn as the sole anti-phase pivot in the Fibonacci framework (Laws 3, 5, 6).
+Full analysis and the testable prediction that distinguishes the two theories: Supporting Evidence §12.

 Uranus